M8 armored gun system: Proposed revivals and exports

 United Defense sought overseas customers without success.
 In 1994 United Defense partnered with Rheinmetall to market the AGS to NATO allies.
-Taiwan had been interested in acquiring as many as 700 of the system, which would be produced domestically.
-In 1994, the U.S. State Department authorized the sale of just as many to Taiwan and Hwa Fong Industries of Taiwan and United Defense agreed to co-production conditional on the selection of vehicle by Taiwan.
-In 1996, United Defense had plans to ship one AGS prototype to Taiwan.
-In 1996, United Defense partnered with FMC Nurol to offer the AGS to the Turkish Land Forces, which was seeking a main battle tank.
-By 1998, Canada, Germany, Malaysia and Singapore had expressed interest in the tank.
-In 1999, officials from Japan observed the AGS prior to embarking on a light tank program of their own.
+Taiwan was interested in acquiring as many as 700 of the system, which would be produced domestically.
+That year the U.S. State Department authorized the sale of just as many to Taiwan and United Defense agreed to co-production with Hwa Fong Industries conditional on the selection of the vehicle by Taiwan.
+United Defense manufactured a demonstrator vehicle which it shipped to Taiwan c.
+1996.
+United Defense presented a version of the AGS without the autoloader.
+This was a cost-saving measure to allay Taiwan's concerns about the cost of the system.
+Many other countries expressed interest in the AGS.
+By 1998 these were: Canada, Germany (for 50 systems), Malaysia and Singapore.
+In 1996 FMC-Nurol and United Defense teamed to market the AGS to Turkey, which had a requirement for 200 systems.
+This bid was said to be a longshot as Turkey's requirement was for a main battle tank in the 50–60 ST range.

 In 2015, the U.S. Army articulated a requirement for a Mobile Protected Firepower system to replace the Mobile Gun System.
 In 2017, the Army formalized its requirements with a request for proposals.
 The MPF was defined as an air-transportable light tank to assist infantry brigades in forced entry operations.
 The Army sought to buy 504 MPF systems.
 Requirements called for a tracked vehicle armed with a 105 mm or 120 mm caliber cannon, which would not need to be air-droppable.
 BAE Systems (which bought United Defense in 2005) entered a modernized AGS into the MPF competition.
 In 2018, the Army selected bids from GDLS and BAE to build 12 prototypes each.
 BAE began delivering the prototype vehicles to the Army in December 2020, although the last of these were delivered behind schedule after testing had begun.
-The Army's evaluation of BAE and General Dynamics prototypes at Fort Bragg continued through August.
-In February 2022, BAE was eliminated from the competition due to noncompliance issues, leaving the General Dynamics Griffin as the only MPF entry.
+The Army's evaluation of BAE and General Dynamics prototypes at Fort Bragg, North Carolina, continued through August.
+In February 2022, BAE was eliminated from the competition due to noncompliance issues, leaving the General Dynamics Griffin as the only remaining MPF entry.
 In June 2022, the Army selected the Griffin as the winner of the MPF competition.
+The GDLS Griffin was later type classified as the M10 Booker.

 Design

+The AGS operational requirements were identified early in the process.
+In order, they were: deployability, lethality, survivability, and sustainability.

-The basic hull of the AGS is made of welded 5083 aluminium alloy, with a modular armor system that allows the vehicle to be equipped according to requirements.
+The basic hull of the AGS is made of welded 5083 aluminum alloy, with a modular armor system that allows the vehicle to be equipped according to requirements.
 Aluminum was chosen instead of steel in order to reduce the weight of the vehicle.
-The weight limit for the vehicle was driven by the requirement that it be capable of low-velocity airdrop (LVAD).
+The weight limit for the vehicle was driven by the requirement that it be capable of LVAD.

+Subcontractors as of 1996 consisted of Chrysler Corporation (Pentastar), Computing Devices Canada, Detroit Diesel, General Electric Company, General Motors Corporation (Hughes Electronics), Textron Inc.: (Cadillac Gage) and Watervliet Arsenal.